By Rob Merlino

 Highlights

-• Gunnar glasses are designed to reduce digital eye strain by filtering out harmful blue light emitted by electronic devices.
+• Gunnar glasses are made to reduce digital eye strain.
+This is done by filtering out harmful blue light emitted by electronic devices.

-• Despite initial interest, Joe secures a deal with Lori Greiner for a $750,000 loan at 8% interest in exchange for 8% equity.
+• Despite initial interest from the Sharks, Joe secured a deal with Lori Greiner for a $750,000 loan at 8% interest in exchange for 8% equity.

 Category Details